syncfusion-content/javascript-docs/js/Listbox/Getting-Started.md

         });
     });

 {% endhighlight %}

 Run the above code example to render the following **ListBox** with **Multi-Selection** feature. **ListBox** control with **Multi-Selection** of list items is displayed as follows.

-{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img5.png" Caption="ListBox  with Multiple Selection of list items"%}
+{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img5.png" %}

-**Adding items to a Second ListBox**
+## Adding items to a Second ListBox

 You have to move the selected list item to the second **ListBox** using **addItem(value)** method.
 And remove existing item in the first **ListBox** using **removeItem()** method.

 The following code sample explains how to add to an item to second **ListBox.**

 {% highlight js %}

     jQuery(function ($) {
         $("#select").ejListBox();